Welcome to All Roads Lead to Roam!

 In 2016 I volunteered for 10 weeks as a research assistant with Whale Shark Research Project in Baja California Sur, where I had the opportunity to swim with whale sharks 3-4 times a week.
 I loved it so much I went back that November.
 I spent the spring traveling around South America and then as a tour guide around the US in the summer.

-This past winter I finally did something I’ve wanted to do for years: worked a ski season.
+That winter I finally did something I’ve wanted to do for years: worked a ski season.
 I bartended at an outdoor ski in/ski out bar in Crested Butte, Colorado and I fell in love with the area.
-This summer I returned to my tour guiding job and visited Canada (eh!).
+Afterwards, I completed a second season as a cross-country tour guide and also finally visited Canada (eh!), backpacking in the Canadian Rockies.